 "There are numerous studies out there that have confirmed that such activities as sharing your sofa or bed were not associated with separation anxiety, so you absolutely shouldn’t be concerned about building a close bond with your dog!"

-He continued, "It is worth noting though that this can depend on your dog’s existing behavior though.
+He continued, "It is worth noting though that this can depend on your dog’s existing behaviour though.
 If they already suffer from such anxiety, then helping them learn to feel relaxed when they’re alone will be harder if you’re not even separated from them when you’re both sleeping!

 "As a result, some experts recommend that you consider having a separate sleeping space, even if this is next to your bed initially.
 Try and get them used to not climbing onto your bed, gradually moving their bed further away from yours, and eventually ideally outside of the room altogether."